Growth isn’t a straight line, it’s a living thing.

 Curiosity about what it means to be human, how we get stuck, how we heal, and how we grow is what fuels my work as a therapist.
 Healing is not a straight line.
 It happens when we slow down enough to truly notice our experience with kindness and curiosity.
 No matter what you’ve been through or what you’re facing right now, I want to offer a space where you can pause, connect with what’s alive inside, and start building a more compassionate relationship with yourself and others.

 I’m here to hold a safe, honest, and non-judgmental space for individuals, couples, and families.
 Whether you’re navigating relationship challenges, grief, life transitions, or the lingering impacts of your past, my approach blends warmth and realness.
+I work from a neuro-affirming, trauma-informed lens—honouring different ways of thinking, feeling, and relating, and supporting you in making sense of your unique patterns rather than pathologizing them.
 I’m committed to being LGBTQ+ affirming and culturally attuned.

 Outside of therapy, I’m someone who values connection, creativity, and the beauty in everyday moments.
 I bring that same openness and grounded energy into our work together, ready to hold space for the tough stuff and the breakthroughs.